equalithon-rm/reverseMentoring/README.md

-# Elevate - An Webapp for address gender equality through reverse mentoring
+# Elevate - A Web App to address gender equality through reverse mentoring

 * Our Goal